Gasterophilus intestinalis

-Gasterophilus intestinalis, also known as horse bot fly, is a species of insect of the family Oestridae, and is found worldwide.
+Gasterophilus intestinalis, also known as horse bot fly, is a species of parasitic insect of the family Oestridae, and is found worldwide.
 The adults, which have a bumblebee-like appearance, are prominently active in the summer.
-G. intestinalis is primarily a parasite of horses, mules and donkeys.
+G. intestinalis is primarily a pathogen of horses, mules and donkeys, but is also capable of causing disease in other animals.

 Identification

 The eggs of G. intestinalis are pale yellow in color, and 1–2 mm long.
 The larvae are yellow or tan.
 Adults, which are 10–15 mm long, look superficially like hairy bumblebees, with a noticeable ovipositor at the end of the abdomen.

 Life cycle

 The female fly cements individual eggs onto hairs of the forelimbs and shoulders of horses, mules and donkeys.
 Each female lays up to 1000 eggs.
 In order to hatch, the eggs must be licked by the host animal.
 If taken into the host's mouth during grooming, the egg will hatch in the mouth.
 If not, the first instar larva will migrate to the mouth.
-The larvae develop in the tissue the tongue, in tunnels within 1.5 mm of the surface.
+The larvae develop in the tissue of the tongue, in tunnels within 1.5 mm of the surface.
 Second instar larvae are swallowed and pass into the host's stomach, and attach to the non-glandular region of the stomach.
 The larvae remain in the stomach for 8–10 months, before maturing into third instar larvae.
 In the spring, the third stage larvae pass out of the host in the feces.
 Pupation takes place in the soil for a duration of 3–5 weeks, until the adults emerge.
 Adults are active for only a few weeks in the summer, and, lacking functional mouthparts, live only for a short time.